“If I made more income, I wouldn’t have all these money problems.”

 When I’m asked who my ideal one-on-one coaching clients are, here’s what I say:

-I lovingly call my favorite clients “high income, hot mess.”
+Some of my favorite clients describe themselves as “high income, hot mess.”

-Sometimes people respond with, “If I made six-figures a year, I wouldn’t need the help of a Financial Lifeguard!”
+I’ve heard people say, “If I made six-figures a year, I wouldn’t need the help of a Financial Dignity® Coach!”
+I wouldn’t be so sure about that.
 The truth is that more money only amplifies our current financial habits.
-If you spend everything that you make, run your credit cards up to the limit, and don’t put money into your savings right now, more income won’t solve the problem.
+If you spend everything you make, run your credit cards up to the limit, and don’t put money into your savings right now, more income won’t solve the problem.

 This is why we regularly hear of lottery winners and pro athletes filing bankruptcy despite their millions of dollars of income.
 If your money mindset and habits don’t improve with your income, you’ll still be living on the edge of broke.
 You’ll just be wearing nicer clothes and driving a newer car on the way to bankruptcy court.